-These are four slots for Small Form-Factor Pluggable (SFP) or SFP+ modules, such as an SFP or SFP+ transceiver.
-The SFP+ (SFP Plus) is an enhanced version of the SFP and supports data rates of 10 Gbps.
+The transceiver slots are for Small Form-Factor Pluggable (SFP), SFP+ transceivers or DAC (Direct Attach Copper) cables.
+The SFP+ (SFP Plus) and the DAC cable are enhanced versions of the SFP and support data rates of up to 10G.
 A transceiver is a single unit that houses a transmitter and a receiver.
-Use a transceiver to connect a fiber optic cable to the Switch.
-The Switch does not come with transceivers.
-You must use transceivers that comply with the Small Form-Factor Pluggable (SFP) Transceiver MultiSource Agreement (MSA).
+Use a transceiver or a DAC cable to connect a fiber optic cable to the Switch.
+The Switch does not come with transceivers nor DAC cables.
+You must use transceivers or DAC cables that comply with the Small Form-factor Pluggable (SFP) Transceiver MultiSource Agreement (MSA).
 See the SFF committee's INF-8074i specification Rev 1.0 for details.

-You can change transceivers while the Switch is operating.
+You can change transceivers or the DAC cables while the Switch is operating.
 You can use different transceivers to connect to Ethernet switches with different types of fiber optic connectors.